Babes in Toyland (operetta): Films

-Laurel and Hardy's 1934 film version of Babes in Toyland (reissued as March of the Wooden Soldiers) includes only five of Herbert's songs and almost none of the original book.
-It does include many of the original characters, although Laurel and Hardy's were new to the story.
-It features Felix Knight as Tom-Tom, Charlotte Henry as Little Bo-Peep and Henry Brandon as Silas Barnaby.
-It does not interpolate songs by any other composers.
+In April 1930, RKO Pictures purchased the screen rights to Babes in Toyland, planning a lavish production to be supervised by William LeBaron and filmed partly in two-strip Technicolor.
+The cast was reported to include Bert Wheeler and Robert Woolsey, Irene Dunne, Dorothy Lee, Joseph Cawthorn, Edna May Oliver and Ned Sparks.
+But the widening Great Depression, together with the box office failure of the expensive RKO musical Dixiana and the saturation of the market with film musicals in general, led the studio to suspend production in August 1930, and the film was never made.
+Hal Roach purchased the screen rights from RKO in November 1933, and on November 29, 1934, Metro-Goldwyn-Mayer released the Roach studio version of Babes in Toyland (later reissued as March of the Wooden Soldiers), with a new plot and retaining only five of Herbert's songs.
+The film starred Laurel and Hardy, Felix Knight as Tom-Tom, Charlotte Henry as Little Bo-Peep, and Henry Brandon as Silas Barnaby.

 Walt Disney's Technicolor 1961 film production starred Bolger, Sands, Funicello, Jillian, Calvin, Gene Sheldon and Ed Wynn.
 This had a heavily revised plot and new lyrics, but much of the Herbert music was included, although often in altered tempi, and many of the original characters still appeared in the story.
 A stage version of Babes in Toyland, with a plotline similar to the Disney film has a book by Rebecca Ryland and music and lyrics by Bill Francoeur.

 An animated film version, with a new plot and only one of the original songs, was released in 1997 by Metro-Goldwyn-Mayer featuring the voices of Christopher Plummer, James Belushi, Bronson Pinchot and Lacey Chabert.